 Measuring the Environmental Impacts

-SF Green Businesses reduce the amount of CO2 they generate, thereby helping tackle the pressing problem of global climate change.
+SF Green Businesses reduce the amount of greenhouse gases they generate, thereby helping to tackle the pressing problem of global climate change.
 Here's how:

-- Green Businesses conserve energy by using fluorescent lighting and Energy Star rated equipment.
+- Green Businesses conserve energy by using LED lighting and Energy Star rated equipment.

 - Green Businesses conserve water through the use of low-flow toilets and water flow restrictors.
 Energy is needed to deliver water, so every unit of water conserved saves several pounds of CO2.

 - Green Businesses conserve natural resources by promoting public transit, biking and walking.

 - Green Businesses reduce waste by recycling, composting and using materials with recycled content.
 The manufacture, distribution, and use of products - as well as dealing with the resulting waste - all require the use of energy, resulting in greenhouse gas emissions.

 - Green Businesses also take steps to ensure a safe and healthy workplace for their employees and customers by using low-toxic products.